patrnk/checkmate/README.md

 # Check mate
 Cross-platform desktop application that allows automating test grading.

 Note: the interface is fully in Russian.
-If you want a localized version, contact maintainer.
+If you need a localized version, contact maintainer.

 ## The application can
   - grade provided answers based on test's answer key and grading algorithm
   - store the grades and provided answers
   - retrieve the answers from Yandex Mail

-You can extend the app by adding mail providers and grading algorithms.
+You can extend the app by adding mail providers (see Mailbox class) and grading algorithms (see below).

 ## In order to add a grading algorithm, you need to
   1. Create a class implementing Test interface.
 Don't forget about SerializationProxy!
 Use SimpleTest class as an example.